JodaOrg/joda-primitives/README.md

 This project is an offshoot of Commons Primitives.
 The two projects have very different designs.
 Commons Primitives defines interfaces independent of the JDK collection interfaces.
-Joda Primitives defines interfaces that extend the JDK collection interfaces.
+Joda-Primitives defines interfaces that extend the JDK collection interfaces.
 This project offers deeper direct integration, however this results in certain method names being different from JDK collections.